Cinula/rock-paper-scissors-lizard-spock-game/README.md

 I use the colors white, black and violet.
 I believe is good contrast and readable for users.
-I use font built-in VCS - "Cambria, Cochin, Georgia, Times, 'Times New Roman', serif;" I use font Siza to be easily readable for user.
+I use font built-in VCS - "Cambria, Cochin, Georgia, Times, 'Times New Roman', serif;" I use font Siza to be easily readable for the user.

 # technology